vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 1. (Optional) Specify identity management with OIDC or LDAP.
 For the purpose of this document, identity management integration is deactivated.

-    If you would like to enable Identity Management, see **Enable and Configure Identity Management During Management Cluster Deployment** section in the Tanzu Kubernetes Grid Integration with Pinniped Deployment Guide.
+    If you would like to enable identity management, see **Enable and Configure Identity Management During Management Cluster Deployment** section in the Tanzu Kubernetes Grid Integration with Pinniped Deployment Guide.

     ![Identity management for management cluster](img/tko-on-vsphere-nsxt/tkg-installer-11.png)